-D’Arcy Island is one of the Southern Gulf Islands in Haro Strait with about 205 acres (83 ha) in Haro Strait, 1.5 miles (2.4 km) south of Sidney Island, and 3.9 miles (6.3 km) east of the Saanich Peninsula on Vancouver Island, British Columbia.
-The island is named after John D’Arcy who was a mate on the HMS Herald in 1846 when together with HMS Pandora they conducted a survey of the coast of British Columbia after the boundary dispute with the United States.
-The island name in the local Tsawout language is Ćteseu, meaning “arrive” this being where the salmon first arrive when heading for the Fraser River to spawn.
+D’Arcy Island is one of the Southern Gulf Islands in Haro Strait with about 205 acres (83 ha), situated 2.3 miles (3.7 km) west-southwest of the international border, about 30 miles (48 km) west of Anacortes and 10 miles (16 km) north-northeast of Victoria, British Columbia.
+The island is named after John D’Arcy who was a mate on the HMS Herald in 1846 when together with HMS Pandora they conducted a survey of the coast of British Columbia following the boundary dispute with the United States.
+The island name in the local Tsawout language is Ćteseu, meaning ‘arrive’, and referring to where the salmon first arrive when heading for the Fraser River to spawn.
 The island is comprised of sedimentary bedrock of the Nanaimo Formation that formed during the Late Cretaceous, or between 90 and 65 million years ago.
 Differential erosion of the bedrock has formed north-to-south ridges of resistant sandstone and conglomerate separated by channels of weak shale and mudstone.
 The bedrock has been reshaped by glacial erosion principally during the last major ice advance of the Fraser Glaciation.

-D’Arcy Island’s proximity to the United States border was exploited from 1920 to 1924 by famous American bootlegger Roy Olmstead in the smuggling of Canadian liquor, primarily whiskey, to Washington State.
+D’Arcy Island’s proximity to the United States border was exploited from 1920 to 1924 during the American Prohibition by bootlegger Roy Olmstead in the smuggling of Canadian liquor, primarily whiskey, to Washington State.
 His operation would transport the liquor from Victoria, British Columbia, to islands in Haro Strait, including D’Arcy, for later pickup by smaller craft that would move the contraband during rough weather, making it more difficult for the Coast Guard to detect them.
 D’Arcy Island was declared a marine park in 1961 and included as part of the Gulf Islands National Park Reserve in 2003.
 Read more here and here.
 Explore more of D’Arcy Island and the Southern Gulf Islands here: